ScorpioGameKing/dotmagnet/README.md

 source "$parent_dir/functions/installer_functions.sh"
 ```

-As for accessing menus, add the following:
+As for accessing menus, import them by adding the following if you haven't already imported `installer_functions`:

 ```sh
 # Bring in our menus